igorgarbuz/blog/README.md

 -   [!]
 Latex support
 -   [!]
 H1 H2 H3 H4 H5 H6 proper styling
 -   [ ] Add git pre-push hooks for linting / testing
+-   [ ] Reduce quantity of client-side JS by moving some pre-processing to html with rehype plugins
 -   [ ] Better colors.
 Consider oklch colors if any saturated value.
 For current dark low-chroma colors rgb should be ok.
 -   [ ] Better md footnotes styling
 -   [ ] Citations management using BibTeX